pedro-teles-fonseca/polya/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# polya: Bayesian Hypothesis Testing for Binomial and Multinomial Goodness-Of-Fit
+# polya: Bayesian Hypothesis Testing for Categorical Data

 <!-- badges: start -->